rawanbadawi/pso-infra-cicd-docker-scan-demo/README.md

 git push origin test-deploy
 ```
 9. Verify the build passes
-1. [Merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) to the main branch the cloud build should run and push a registry
+1. [Merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) to the main branch the cloud build should run and push the image to artifact registry